Clearing PageCache, dentries and inodes in Linux

 Install MySQL Galera Cluster on Centos 7

+What is MySQL cluster and how to use it?
 MySQL Galera Cluster is a synchronous multi-master cluster, available on Linux only, and only supports the XtraDB/InnoDB storage engines .
-It is designed to provide high availability and high throughput with low latency, while allowing Read more…
+It is designed to provide high Read more…

 Application Containers